Skip to main content

 • graphics

-The graphics of "Hitman: Codename 47" are widely regarded as outdated, with many reviewers noting that they have not aged well since the game's release in 2000.
-While some appreciate the nostalgic charm of early 3D graphics, others find them clunky and unappealing by modern standards, often detracting from the overall experience.
-Despite these criticisms, a few players still find the visuals acceptable for their time, emphasizing that the game's engaging gameplay can overshadow its graphical shortcomings.
+The graphics of "Hitman: Codename 47" are widely regarded as dated and subpar by modern standards, with many reviewers noting that they have not aged well since the game's release in 2000.
+While some appreciate the nostalgic charm and atmospheric design for its time, others criticize the low draw distance, blocky character models, and overall lack of visual fidelity.
+Despite these shortcomings, the graphics are sometimes seen as forgivable given the game's historical context and the engaging gameplay it offers.

 • “Hitman: Codename 47, using IO Interactive’s Glacier engine, has stunning graphics for its time, despite having empty spaces and maze-like locations.”

-• “Graphically, the game looks charming for its time but the draw distance is too low which can be increased with this tool though it will affect the framerate, even if you have a beastly rig.”
+• “Graphically, the game looks charming for its time, but the draw distance is too low, which can be increased with a tool, though it will affect the framerate.”

 • “The graphics have not aged well and the controls are difficult to work with.”